 - 1. The staff from Support Services hosts an information booth at the Fall Welcome Back event to help make students aware of their services.
-The staff also makes classroom presentations during the semester. - 2.
-Addiction, Recovery, and Coping (ARC) program for students is presented each semester to students via their email.
-These programs are open to all students but may be required for students in violation of College policy as a first level disciplinary sanction.

-- 3. The RESET room was open in the fall of 2018.
+The staff also makes classroom presentations during the semester. - Addiction, Recovery, and Coping (ARC) program for students is presented during the spring semester to students via their email and posted on abtech.edu/arc.
+These programs are open to all students, but may be required for students in violation of College policy as a first level disciplinary sanction.
+Program Information can be found at abtech.edu/arc. - 3.
+The RESET room was open in the fall of 2018.
 This is a safe space for students to come, press pause, and reset before continuing with their day.
-The design of the room is that it is always staffed so no one has to be alone; isolation being a key contributor to relapsing use of a substance. - 4.
+The design of the room is that it is always staffed so no one has to be alone; isolation being a key contributor to relapsing use of a substance.
+During the pandemic and remote learning time, group offerings entitled "RESET Presents" were available via Zoom. - 4.
 Addiction, Recovery, and Coping (ARC) information to be sent to student emails monthly to remind them of treatment, support, and educational options. - 5.
 Additional educational materials, printed brochures, programs, and other resources are available through both the Student Life and Support Services departments in the Coman Student Center, Bailey Student Services Center, and through the A-B Tech student health clinic.
-The printed brochures available to students include: - Seeking Drug Abuse Treatment: Know What to Ask - Tips for Cutting Down Drinking - Today's Alcohol Demands a Closer Look - Harmful Interactions: Mixing Alcohol with Medicine - Prescription Drugs - Helping a Friend - A Family History of Alcohol - About Recovery - Getting Help in a Crisis - \circ $\;$ The High Price of Smoking: Tobacco and Money, What Does Smoking Really Cost $\;$ - 6.
-Support Services can provide short-term counseling for students with concerns regarding drug and alcohol misuse.
+The printed brochures available to students include: - Seeking Drug Abuse Treatment: Know What to Ask - Tips for Cutting Down Drinking - Today's Alcohol Demands a Closer Look - Harmful Interactions: Mixing Alcohol with Medicine - Prescription Drugs - Helping a Friend - A Family History of Alcohol - About Recovery - Getting Help in a Crisis - o The High Price of Smoking: Tobacco and Money, What Does Smoking Really Cost

+- 6. Support Services can provide short-term counseling for students with concerns regarding drug and alcohol misuse.
 For longer-term treatment, the student will be referred out to community counseling and rehabilitation services. - 7.
-The Student Life and Development and Support Services departments hosts a Health and Wellness Fair event each fall for students.
+The Student Life Development and Support Services departments hosts a Health and Wellness Fair event each fall for students.
 This event helps to introduce students to college and community resources and services as related to drug and alcohol abuse prevention and treatment options. - 8.
 Substance Use Assessment and Referral with A-B Tech professional counselor (available upon request, and as a possible disciplinary sanction).
 Students are assessed for substance misuse and referred for treatment to appropriate community resources. - 9.
 Student Opioid Awareness Video will be shown in all ACA classes during the beginning of fall and spring semesters.
-A link to the video will be emailed to all curriculum students.
+A link to the video (abtech.edu/arc) will be emailed to all curriculum students.